Two days a week were spent working at the Diverse Wildlife Sanctuaries project which are both busy and staff appreciate…

 Arrival Day, Sunday: Arrive at Cape Town International Airport (CPT).
 Make your way to the city centre and spend the night there before getting picked up by the local team on Monday, who will take you to the project site.

-Days 1-7, Monday-Sunday: Once you are on the project site you will be able to choose between a few experiences, based on your skills and interests.
+Days 1-7, Monday-Sunday: Once you are on the project site, you will choose between a few experiences, based on your skills and interests.
 You can decide to join the shark cage-diving vessel one day and go on the ecotour/ whale-watching vessel the next.
-You can also help out with bird rehabilitation at the African penguin and seabird sanctuary or have a restful day doing a beach clean-up.
+You can also help with bird rehabilitation at the African Penguin and Seabird Sanctuary or have a restful day doing a beach clean-up.

 Remaining Weeks: This project doesn’t have any scheduled free days.
-Volunteers will need to coordinate with the project directors if they want a day off, however as everyday can be so varied on this project, many people enjoy staying the duration of their time there.
+Volunteers will need to coordinate with the project directors if they want a day off, however as every day is varied on this project, many people enjoy staying the duration of their time there.
 Departures are on Monday.

 Location of the Project: Gansbaai, South Africa